amar-r/SSHThings/SETUP.md

-# sshthings Blog Setup Guide
+# SSHthings Blog Setup Guide

 ## 🎉 Congratulations!
 Your blog is ready.